Postgraduate conversion courses are often necessary if you are thinking of starting a career which your undergraduate degree didn't prepare you for.

 Converting to property: the postgraduate qualifications

-A postgraduate conversion course in property will equip you with an all-round knowledge of the property sector, with a special focus on the business perspective.
+A postgraduate conversion course in property that’s accredited by RICS (the Royal Institute of Chartered Surveyors) will equip you with an all-round knowledge of the property sector, with a special focus on the business perspective.
 Options range from distance learning to full-time study.

 Studying science and psychology at postgrad level